New RDA logo (002)

 • President, Wanneroo Agricultural Society Inc

-• Former Councillor (13 years) and Shire President, Shire of Gingin
+• Former Shire of Gingin Councillor (13 years) and President

-• Former Member, WALGA Municipal Waste Advisory Council (13 years)
+• Former member of WALGA’s Municipal Waste Advisory Council (13 years)

-• Former Member, Control of Vehicles (Off-Road Areas) Act Advisory Committee
+• Former member of the Control of Vehicles (off-road Areas) Act Advisory Committee

 Lyn Baker